 Depreciation is comprised of depreciation of furniture and equipment and depreciation of the right-of-use ("ROU") asset related to office premises.
-Depreciation of furniture and equipment is calculated on a declining-balance basis and is lower in the 2023 periods as there have been no additions to increase the depreciable base.
-During YE 2023, the Company recognized right-of-use ("ROU") assets and corresponding lease liabilities related to a two new office leases.
+Depreciation of furniture and equipment is calculated on a declining-balance basis and is higher in the 2024 periods due to additions in 2023 which increased the depreciable base.
+During YE 2023, the Company recognized right-of-use ("ROU") assets and corresponding lease liabilities related to two new office leases.
 A previous office lease expired in January 2023.
-The ROU asset is depreciated on a straight-line basis over the terms of the related leases (37-months and 14 months).
+The ROU assets are depreciated on a straight-line basis over the terms of the related leases (37-months and 14 months).

-During 2023, the Company recognized \$138,677 (2022 - \$125,667) of depreciation expense for ROU assets and furniture and equipment in the loss from operating activities and \$14,202 (2022 - \$57,921) of depletion expense in net loss from oil and gas operations.
+During 2024, the Company recognized \$178,935 (2023 - \$138,677) of depreciation expense for ROU assets and furniture and equipment in the loss from operating activities and \$nil (2023 - \$14,202) of depletion expense in net loss from oil and gas operations.